-To become a GSA, participation is required in a workshop run by either the Commission, or a specific jurisdictional coordinator.
+To become a GSA, participation is required in a workshop run by a specific jurisdictional coordinator.
 GSA workshop content is standardised nationally.

-The states and territories participation in GSA training to date should allow for sufficient audit capacity to the end of 2019.
+The states and territories participation in GSA training to date should allow for sufficient audit capacity.
 Following the transfer of support for the NHHI to the Commission from 1 November 2019, further consultation with the states and territories and the private sector will occur to determine the existing number and distribution of GSAs and a method for projecting the demand for GSAs.
 The Commission will then establish a training model, which will aim to increase access and develop a sustainable approach to meeting requirements of each jurisdiction.
 In the meantime, requests for GSA training in 2020 can be made via the NHHI website, or by contacting your jurisdictional coordinator.

-Once qualified as a GSA, attendees are given login access to the training resources via the NHHI LMS, which allows access to all teaching materials and marking guides required to conduct GA workshops in their own facilities.
-If you are a qualified GSA and do not have a login please contact the NHHI Helpdesk.
+Once qualified as a GSA, attendees are given access to the training resources via the NHHI LMS, which allows access to all teaching materials and marking guides required to conduct GA workshops in their own facilities.
+If you are a qualified GSA and cannot access the training resources, please contact the NHHI Helpdesk.